-Figure 16.1 shows the 2004, 2005, and 2006 distributions of observed catches of Atka mackerel in the Gulf of Alaska summed by 20 km areas.
+Figure 16.1 shows the 2008 and preliminary 2009 distributions of observed catches of Atka mackerel in the Gulf of Alaska summed by 20 km areas.
 Most of these catches occurred during July through October.
 Open circles represent observed catches greater than 1 t.
-Large catches were observed in the Shumagin and Chirikof areas.
-Many of these large catches were retained.
-It is apparent that fishermen were encountering large enough quantities to allow for some targeting of Atka mackerel.
-The small closed circles represent observed catches less than 1 t and probably represent true bycatch.
-It is notable that observations of small catches of Atka mackerel in 2004 extended well into the Kodiak area.
+Large catches were taken in the Shumagin (610) area and to some extent in the Chirikof (620) area.
+Under the Rockfish Program catcher processors who historically would move out of 610 after the POP fishery closed, are now remaining in the area and targeting northern and pelagic shelf rockfish.
+This is contributing to greater catches (much of it discarded) of Atka mackerel.